 • The Cao Dai Temple – one of the most beautiful temples in Vietnam.

-Once the imperial seat of the Nguyen dynasty, this beautiful and important city was completely ravaged by the infamous Tet offensive during the Vietnam war.
+Once the imperial seat of the Nguyen dynasty, this beautiful and important city was completely ravaged by the infamous Tet Offensive during the Vietnam War.
 The offensive was a resounding military defeat for the attacking Viet Cong forces.
-But it was in fact the battle of Hue which largely enabled them to later win on the war.
+But it was, in fact, the battle of Hue that largely enabled them to later win the war.

-Visiting Hue makes for a fairly somber experience for anyone who is interested in modern history.
+Visiting Hue is a fairly somber experience for anyone interested in modern history.
 It is definitely a sharp reminder of how our precious landmarks and heritage sites can be lost if we fail to protect them.

 Unmissable attractions in Hue